reapit/foundations/src/docs/API_PLATFORM.md

 If you get an API runtime error because of an incorrect definition, firstly fetch the defintions again so they are up-to-date and if you still have a problem, raise an issue with the Platform Team to update the Swagger defintion.

+## Authentication

+Because the app has three distinct permissioned areas, you need different dev credentials to access each area of the site.

+For a client, you can login at `/login` with `cbryan@reapit.com` and `myPassword12345` For a developer, you can login at `/login` with `wmcvay@reapit.com` and `NewPassword123` For an admin, you can login at `/admin/login` with `rwilcox@reapit.com` and `myPassword12345`

 ## Read on:

 - [Home](../../README.md)